The “accidental” action star (Mythmaking in the martial arts, Part 3)

 He cashed in his dubious claims to martial arts expertise for a moderately successful Hollywood career, mainly as a stuntman, with notable appearances in Kill the Golden Goose, and a few of Blake Edwards’ Pink Panther films.
 He was still better known as Elvis Presley’s karate teacher and bodyguard.

-Furthermore it is an open secret that his 1975 book, Secrets of Chinese Karate, actually comprised the technical knowledge of James Wing Woo, with Parker handling the writing, but which he then seized all credit for.
-Woo gave up trying to remedy the situation, instead building up a successful school with a dedicated following.⁴
+Furthermore, it is an open secret his 1975 book, Secrets of Chinese Karate, actually comprised the technical knowledge of James Wing Woo, with Parker handling the writing, but which he then seized all credit for.
+Woo gave up trying to remedy the situation, instead building up a successful school with a dedicated following.⁷

 Many Lee bios conflate his appearance at the 1964 tournament with that at the 1967 one, including I Am Bruce Lee.
-When Gene LeBell reports in the film that, “they treated [Lee] like a god”.
-He is clearly referring to his appearance at the latter event, wherein he was something of a conquering hero, already having appeared as Kato on The Green Hornet.
+When Gene LeBell reports in the film, “they treated [Lee] like a god”.⁸ He is clearly referring to his appearance at the latter event, wherein he was something of a conquering hero, already having appeared as Kato on The Green Hornet.
 In ’64, it would have been more, to quote Chris Rock, “Nobody knows my name; nobody’s glad I came.”
 The footage is easy to disentangle: the first tournament is the one shot in black and white, while the color footage is from ’67.
-Again quoting LeBell in the same film:
+Again quoting LeBell in the same film:⁹

 He did these things so realistically that people didn’t know if it was show business or the real McCoy.

 It’s clear which one LeBell thinks it was—I’m honestly surprised his whole interview didn’t end up on the cutting room floor.
-Another martial artist-actor, he knew Lee (and Parker) well, working with him extensively on The Green Hornet.
-At the tournament, Lee “sparred” with a well rehearsed Inosanto and performed some spectacular parlor tricks; the one-inch and six-inch punch, again with an accomplice to sell their power by staggering backwards no matter how lightly they were struck (Taky Kimura and James Lee both attended with Lee, but it’s unclear which took part in this demonstration).
+Another martial artist-stuntman-actor, LeBell knew Lee (and Parker) well, working with him extensively on The Green Hornet.
+At the tournament, Lee “sparred” with a well-rehearsed Inosanto and performed some spectacular parlor tricks; the one-inch and six-inch punch, again with an accomplice to sell their power by staggering backwards no matter how lightly they were struck (Taky Kimura and James Lee both attended with Lee, but it’s unclear which took part in this demonstration).

-That karateka was Vic Moore, an authentic martial artist who won world championships in 1966, 1968, 1969, and 1970, defeating legendary Bill “Superfoot” Wallace in the last one, and he tells the story entirely differently.
+That karateka was Vic Moore, an authentic martial artist who had already won a world championship in 1966 and would go on to rack up three more in 1968, 1969, and 1970, even defeating legendary Bill “Superfoot” Wallace in the last one, and he tells the story entirely differently.

-Looking at the footage, it’s easy to verify Moore’s claims: in the first frame, above, Lee’s punch is already at full extension, about a foot and a half shy of Moore’s face (you can also see that Moore is looking up and to the left of Lee into the crowd—no one with any experience faces a punch with their chin up like that, and Moore was clearly experienced).
+Looking at the footage, it’s easy to verify Moore’s claims: in the first frame, above, Lee’s punch is already at full extension, about a foot and a half shy of Moore’s face.
+You can also see Moore is looking up and to the left of Lee into the crowd—no one with any experience faces a punch with their chin up like that, and Moore was clearly experienced.
 In the second frame, Lee has landed on his front foot with his arm already retracted.
-You can see Moore’s block in motion despite his being caught off guard as well.
+You can see Moore’s block in motion (and his chin come down) despite being caught off guard as well.

 In short, Lee’s punch was never blockable because it was never in range.

 In any case, despite Cadwell’s claims, the effect of Lee’s appearance at the 1964 International World Karate Tournament had exactly the effect he had calculated—getting a call from Hollywood.
-Cadwell finally contradicts her own statement:⁶
+Cadwell contradicts her own statement:¹¹

 Bruce insisted it was no real surprise to him.
 He’d anticipated something like this since appearing at the Long Beach Tournament.

-Even without a solid deal, the Lees shuttered the Seattle kwoon and the Oakland kwoon—the schools that were supposedly his passion, that he had supposedly fought for and won the right to teach at—and moved to LA.
+Even without a solid deal, the Lees shuttered the kwoons in Seattle and Oakland—the schools that were supposedly his passion, that he had supposedly fought for and won the right to teach at—and moved to LA.
 But Bruce Lee the action star was born.

-- In “Bruce Lee: the big boss and the $3 million man”, Daniel Moss, South China Morning Post, 1971.
+- Daniel Moss, “Bruce Lee: the big boss and the $3 million man”, South China Morning Post, 1971.

-- I’ve drawn on Dejan Djurdjevic’s “What did Ed Parker study?”, The Way of Least Resistance, 2014 for this information.
+- Dejan Djurdjevic, “What did Ed Parker study?”, The Way of Least Resistance, 2014.